ManiaExchange/GeryKnockout/docs/user-guide.md

 - Commands now use the same format as in the MX Knockout, which means that they follow the pattern `/kostart` -> `/ko start`.
 - `/ko start` will not skip to next track by default.
 To immediately skip to the next track, use `/ko start now`.
-- Commands `/ko start now`, `/ko restart` and `/ko skip` now work when issued during a synchronization phase; these will take effect after a small delay (when the round starts).
-- Public info messages are shown in white ($fff), non-public info messages are in grey ($aaa) and error messages are in red ($f00).

 Updated admin commands: